-We propose two approaches to use our subsampling method in order to cope with the computation challenge, with the first approach being the one recommended by us. \\ \underline{\textbf{Approach 1:}} \\ This approach simply amounts to sampling from the censored pseudo-observations.
-In this way, we in fact only use pieces of information from the original censored observations, however the most informative pieces are selected.
-Since regarding the pseudo-observations as independent results in the original full-data partial-likelihood, our derived optimality results extend to sampling from the pseudo-observations.
+We propose two approaches to use our subsampling methods to cope with the computation challenge, with the first approach being the recommendeded one. \\ \underline{\textbf{Approach 1}}: This approach simply amounts to sampling from the censored pseudo-observations, such that only the most informative pieces of information are kept from the original observations.
+Since regarding all pseudo-observations as independent results in the original full-data PL, our derived optimality results extend to sampling from the pseudo-observations.
 Similarly to the discussion in the delayed entry subsection, it may be the case now that pseudo-observations are assigned sampling probability of 0.
-Its implication is that some parts of an observation's trajectory in the sample, may contribute no information to the estimation procedure. \\ \underline{\textbf{Approach 2:}} \\ When splitting the data into pseudo-observations, each one of them is assigned an ID number, such that psuedo-observations originating from the same source, have the same ID.
-In case one finds themselves uncomfortable with the idea of using fractions of observations, another possibility is to compute $\vectr{a}(\vectr{\beta})$ for all pseudo-observations, and then add them by observation ID, thus reassembling all $\vectr{a}_i(\vectr{\beta})$'s of the original censored observations.
-This alternative has three drawbacks, the first is that sampling an observation results in sampling a block of pseudo-observations, and it is hard to know in advance what the size of the subsampled data will be, as observations vary in the number of their corresponding pseudo-observations.
+The implication is that some parts of an observation's follow-up trajectory, may contribute no information to the estimation procedure. \\ \underline{\textbf{Approach 2}}: When splitting the data into pseudo-observations, each one of them is assigned an ID number, corresponding to their originating observation.
+In case one finds themselves uncomfortable using just fractions of observations, another possibility is to compute $\vectr{a}(\vectr{\beta})$ for all pseudo-observations, and then add them by ID, thus reassembling all $\vectr{a}_i(\vectr{\beta})$'s of the original censored observations.
+This alternative has three drawbacks, the first is that sampling an observation results in sampling a block of pseudo-observations, and it is hard to predict what the size of the subsampled data will be, as observations vary in the number of their corresponding pseudo-observations.
 The second, is that for the same computational costs, more informative pseudo-observations could have been selected.
-The third, is that some additional computational costs are involved in reconstructing the original $\vectr{a}_i(\vectr{\beta})$, incurred by the ID matching. \\ Since we are seeking an efficient approximation to the full-data partial-likelihood estimator, we prefer the first option, as it provides a better approximation, even if the idea of using fractions of observations is conceptually new.
+The third, is that some additional costs are involved in reconstructing the original $\vectr{a}_i(\vectr{\beta})$, incurred by the ID matching.

+Since an efficient approximation to the full-data PL estimator is sought, we opt for approach 1, as it provides a better approximation, and the idea of using fractions of observations is conceptually new.

-\subsubsection{Stratified Analysis}
+\subsection{Stratified Analysis}